sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
 This was the first time I have used morse code, but we were given the dictionary which was really nice.
 The code wasn't bad because it was just if statements and I learned to make a space you use += instead of just =.
 With the help from my neighbors I was able to get my code up and running.
+I used large portions of Rivers's work in this assignment.
+[Here is a link to their notebook](https://github.com/rivques)
 ### Part 2

 #### Assignment Description